1988 United States elections

-Elections were held on November 8, 1988 and elected the president of the United States and members of the 101st United States Congress.
+Elections were held on November 8, 1988, and elected the president of the United States and members of the 101st United States Congress.
 Republican Vice President George H. W. Bush defeated Democratic Governor of Massachusetts Michael Dukakis.
 Despite Dukakis' defeat, the Democratic Party built on their majorities in Congress.

 In the 1988 presidential election, Republican Vice President George H. W. Bush defeated Democratic governor Michael Dukakis of Massachusetts.
 Bush won the popular vote by just under eight points and won 426 of the 538 electoral votes.
 Bush won the Republican nomination over Kansas senator Bob Dole and televangelist Pat Robertson of Virginia.
 Dukakis won the Democratic nomination over Reverend Jesse Jackson of Illinois, Tennessee senator Al Gore, and Missouri Congressman Dick Gephardt.
 Bush's victory remains the only time since Harry S. Truman's victory in the 1948 presidential election in which either party won more than two consecutive presidential elections.

 Neither the Senate nor the House saw any significant partisan change, and the Democratic Party retained control of both chambers.
 In the gubernatorial elections, the Democratic Party picked up one governorship.
-This was the first election since 1960 to see the winning presidential candidate's party fail to have any coattails in either house of Congress.
-This was also the second and most recent time since 1889 that a newly elected president's party did not control either house of Congress.
+This was the first election since 1960 to see the winning presidential candidate's party fail to have any coattails in either house of Congress, and the first of two consecutive election cycles where this happened.
+This was also the second and most recent time since 1889 where a newly elected president's party failed to control either house of Congress, the first being 1968.
+Additionally, this is the first presidential election cycle since 1964 where Democrats gained seats in both chambers of Congress, although unlike 1964, it was the Republicans who won the concurrent presidential election.